-Yale-restricted resources, such as online periodicals and the email server, can be accessed from offcampus using Yale VPN (Virtual Private Network) or the Yale Proxy Server.
+Yale-restricted resources, such as online periodicals and the email server, can be accessed from off-campus using Yale VPN (Virtual Private Network) or the Yale Proxy Server.
 Installation of Yale VPN is recommended when possible.
-It is available at http://its.yale.edu/software-technology Information on installing it can be found at http://www.yale.edu/its/network/vpn.htm.
+It is available at https://yale.service-now.com/it?id=software_detail&sys_id=143010460b3022002d6c650d37673a0b